Twint-AG/twint-shopware-plugin/document/twint-payment-extension-guideline.md

 #### 3. Go to `Settings -> Extensions -> TWINT Express Checkout`

-Under the `Display options` section -> Select where we want the `Twint Express Checkout` button to be displayed.
+Under the `Display options` section -> Select where we want the `TWINT Express Checkout` button to be displayed.

 #### 4. Go to `Settings -> Payment methods`